 India, in particular, has been attracting tourists from all over the world.
 Many Gurus and experts in this field have set up meditation centres at different parts of the country.
 The success of such centres is mainly due to the difference that meditation has made to people’s lives.
 By using relaxation techniques such as meditation, the body releases catecholamine, and other stress hormones are reduced.

-India being one of the premier countries to have brought meditation to the world, here is a list of some of the Best Meditation Retreats in
+Being one of the premier countries to have brought meditation to the world, here is a list of some of the Best Meditation Retreats in India:

 1. Ananda in the Himalayas